-Aruba also has a National Park to visit with lots of local wildlife you can see and experience.
-There are lots of options to dive, and explore the animals or shipwrecks right off of the island.
+Aruba also has a National Park with lots of local wildlife you can see and experience.
+There are lots of options to dive and explore the animals or shipwrecks right off of the island.
 Take a ferry to explore the island, as well.

 Between the bright blue water, beautiful rock formations, and sandy beaches, Barbados is another must-visit location if you plan to visit the Caribbean beach.
 Most of the beaches on this island have not been developed, so they are more natural than some of the other Caribbean Islands with some dated hotels.